heks/simple-peer/README.md

 and sending the buffer at some later point in time.
 We immediately call `channel.send()` on the data channel.
 So it should be fine to mutate the buffer right afterward.

-However, beware that `peer.write(buf)` (a writable stream method) does not have the same contract.
-It will potentially buffer the data and call `channel.send()` at a future point in time, so definitely don't assume it's safe to mutate the buffer.

 ## connection does not work on some networks?